jdmagasin/nifH_amplicons_DADA2/README.md

 1. Set _forward_ and _reverse_ in your parameters file to your PCR primers.
 Otherwise the pipeline will default to primers _nifH1_ and _nifH4_.

-2. Disable precalculated error models by setting _skipNifHErrorModels_" to _true_.
+2. Disable precalculated error models by setting _skipNifHErrorModels_ to _true_.

 We have used our pipeline with 16S rRNA MiSeq data using these steps.
 No coding changes were required.